Signal Enhancement for Magnetic Navigation Challenge Problem: The Challenge

-The goal is to take magnetometer readings from within the cockpit and remove the aircraft magnetic field to yield a clean magnetic signal.
-The key issue is identifying the desired truth signal, of which two options are presented.
-One such truth signal is the tail stinger which, after professional compensation, is sufficiently accurate for magnetic navigation.
-It has the fewest differing conditions from the cockpit sensors due to its location far aft of the cockpit, control surfaces, and other sources of aircraft magnetic interference.
-However, tail stinger data is not available on all operational aircraft, and using this signal alone would likely cause a model to transfer poorly to other aircraft.
-The other option is to treat the magnetic anomaly map of the collection region as the truth signal.
-Using the path of the aircraft, the magnetic anomaly signal of the earth's crust over this path can be determined and treated as the truth signal.
+The goal is to take magnetometer readings from within the cabin and remove the aircraft magnetic field to yield a clean magnetic signal.
+Two options for the desired truth signal are discussed here, though others may be possible.
+One such truth signal is the tail stinger magnetometer which, after professional compensation, is sufficiently accurate for magnetic navigation.
+It has much less corruption than the in-cabin sensors due to its location far aft of the cockpit, control surfaces, and other sources of significant magnetic interference.
+However, an aircraft with a tail stinger must be available for this option.
+The other option is to treat the magnetic anomaly map in the collection region as the truth signal.
+Using the path of the aircraft, the magnetic anomaly signal over this path can be determined and treated as the truth signal.
+However, an accurate magnetic anomaly map must be available for this option.

 The first case wherein the tail stinger is treated as the truth signal has several advantages.
-The primary advantage is that there is no need to potentially account for for minor position differences.
-Additionally, most conditions, such as weather, that were present during the collection would be identical meaning that additional compensation due to known conditions would likely be unnecessary.
+The primary advantage is that there is no need to potentially account for for minor position inaccuracies.
+Additionally, no interpolations are required to determined the truth signal, which may lead to errors.
+Finally, most conditions, such as weather, that were present during the collection would be identical for all sensors meaning that additional compensation due to known conditions would likely be unnecessary.
+Thus, this option is used for this challenge problem.

-The second case wherein the magnetic anomaly map is used as the truth signal yields a case wherein a reference map that would be used for navigation is the target signal.
-This approach has a major advantage wherein the actual desired signal is the target.
-However, the map has issues which could make the problem more difficult.
-First, the signal at the altitude of data collection must be interpolated from the raw map, which adds an additional step of processing.
-Additionally, the map may be under-sampled in which case the truth data may not be available in the raw map and would need to be interpolated in order to yield the truth signal.

-The process of using both truth signals is extremely similar.
-Both cases can be treated as having 2 outputs; however, each has a natural output that is more useful for evaluation.
-When training to the tail stinger it is more useful to do a signal comparison rather than comparing to the predicted path along a map as the signal comparison is attempting to determine whether or not the algorithm is learning the aircraft magnetic field.
-Contrasting this when training to the anomaly map it is more useful to do a comparison to the route as it is possible that the ideal algorithm for navigation purposes is not generating the most optimally enhanced magnetic signal but is instead generating the most optimally enhanced positioning signal.